jbaudru/RAGDiffusion/README.md

 ## TODO
 - Keep sound of original video and add it to the generated video.
-- Keep orientation of the original video in the generated video.
 - Allow to use multiple prompts for the output video.
   - Read the prompt from a file with time stamps.
 - Allow to use mutiple previous frames to generate the next frame.